flame-engine/flame/doc/keyboard-input.md

 `GameWidget` has an optional `focusNode` parameter that allow its focus to be controlled externally.

-By default `GameWidget` has its `autofocus` set to true, which is, it will be focused once it is mounted. to override that behavior, set `autofocus` to false.
+By default `GameWidget` has its `autofocus` set to true, which is, it will be focused once it is mounted.
+To override that behavior, set `autofocus` to false.

 ```
 You can also check a more complete example